Skip to main content

 1. Master’s Degree or higher from an accredited college or university with a cumulative GPA of 3.0 (B average) or better in the field of Behavioral Health or similar* (Counseling, Social Work, Marriage and Family Therapy).* See Exception for Admissions policy.

-2. Two (2) or more years of experience in the Behavioral Health Field.
+2. Two (2) or more years of experience in the Behavioral Health field.

 No competency examinations are required for admission.